How to Budget Like a Single Super Mom

 Subtract all of your expenses (essential and extras) from your total income.
 Ideally, you should have money left over.
 This is money you could add to savings or use to pay down your debt if you're carrying student loans, a car loan or credit card balances.

-If you don't have anything left over, or even worse, you're in the negative, you'll need to fine-tune your single mom budget by reducing your expenses.
+If you don't have anything remaining, or even worse, you're in the negative, you'll need to fine-tune your single mom budget by reducing your expenses.

-Once you've got your initial budget done, you can take a second look to find savings.
-Here are some specific tips for cutting down on spending and freeing up cash in your budget:
+Here are some specific tips for cutting down on spending and freeing up cash in your budget.

 Ibotta, for example, offers rebates on grocery purchases so you don't have to clip coupons.
-The average user saves $240 per year.
+They claim the average user saves $240 per year.
 RetailMeNot is a great place to find promo codes and printable coupons for retailers like Amazon, Sears and Macy's.
 Kidizen is designed for moms who want to buy (and sell) kids' clothes.

-Leverage your credit card rewards for savings.
-A rewards credit card can be huge when it comes to saving, especially if you're earning cash back.
-According to a 2017 WalletHub report, the best rewards credit cards can yield up to $1,634 in savings value during the first two years.
+A rewards credit card can be huge when it comes to saving, especially if you're earning cashback.
+One report found that the best rewards credit cards can yield up to $2,068 in savings value during the first two years.
 That figure includes rewards earned from purchases, as well as an initial bonus.

-So what kind of rewards card is best for your single mom budget?
+So what kind of rewards card is best for your budget?
 It depends on how you typically spend.
-If most of your purchases are made at grocery stores, wholesale clubs, department stores or gas stations, you'd want a card that offers the most points or cash back possible for these purchases.
+If most of your purchases are made at grocery stores, wholesale clubs, department stores or gas stations, you'd want a card that offers the most points or cashback possible for these purchases.
 On the other hand, if you travel with your kiddos regularly, a travel rewards card may be the better choice.

 Just remember to watch out for the annual fee and the annual percentage rate if you tend to carry a balance on your card.
 Fees and interest can nibble away at the value of your savings.

-Consider a bank account switch.
-The average checking account charges $97.80 per year in fees.
-That may not seem much but it can add up to nearly $1,000 over a decade.
+Checking accounts often incur fees and overdraft charges that can drain your account.
+They may not seem like much, but it can add up to hundreds or even thousands of dollars relatively quickly.
 If you haven't reviewed your bank's fees lately, take a second to do so.
-If you're getting nickel and dimed, consider moving your money to an online bank or traditional bank that's fee-friendly to boost your savings total.
+If you're getting nickel-and-dimed, consider moving your money to an online bank or traditional bank that's fee-friendly to boost your savings total.